14 Tips on How to Get More Google Reviews & Improve Rankings

 7. Link to Google Reviews on Social Media

-Posting your review link on social media is an excellent way to encourage new and long-time customers to provide feedback on their experience with your company or product(s).
-Additionally, social media can help amplify the reach of the reviews you receive.
-For example, you can take a screenshot of a positive customer review and post it on your social media, providing reasons for prospects to trust your brand and want to do business with you.
+Additionally, occasionally posting your review link on social media is an excellent way to encourage new and long-time customers to provide feedback.
+Whether you’re sharing positive feedback you’ve received or encouraging your clients to leave a review of their own, social media can help amplify the reach of the reviews you receive.

 8. Respond to Google Reviews as Quickly as Possible